Chapter 19, Section 2 of the House Manual explains the use of water for plant irrigation.

 - The water from the deep well (bore) is pumped up by the submersible pump for the only purpose to raise the water level of the ponds.

-- Irrigation can start when, firstly, Pump 2 (or/and Pump 1) will be switched on and, secondly, the main taps (next to the pumps) regulating the water flow for the three/four main lines are opened (not the other way round!).
-Irrigation can stop when, firstly, the main taps are closed, and, secondly, the switch for Pump 2 (or/and Pump 1) is switched off (not the other way round!).
+- Irrigation can start when, firstly, Pump 2 (or/and Pump 1) will be switched on and, secondly, the main in-line taps (next to the pumps) regulating the water flow for the three/four main lines are opened (not the other way round!).
+Irrigation can stop when, firstly, the main in-line taps are closed, and, secondly, the switch for Pump 2 (or/and Pump 1) is switched off (not the other way round!).

-- On the main outflow pipe of Pump 2, each particular main line (E, C, and W) can be regulated independently by turning on or off the relevant tap.
-On the main outflow pipe of Pump 1, each particular main line (E, C, W, and S) can be regulated independently by turning on or off the relevant tap.
-As three main lines, E, C, and W are connected with both pumps, the taps for E, C, and W can be turned on at one pump but must be turned off at the other pump.
+- On the main outflow pipe of Pump 2, each particular main line (E, C, and W) can be regulated independently by turning on or off the relevant in-line tap.
+On the main outflow pipe of Pump 1, each particular main line (E, C, W, and S) can be regulated independently by turning on or off the relevant in-line tap.
+As three main lines, E, C, and W are connected with both pumps, the in-line taps for E, C, and W can be turned on at one pump but must be turned off at the other pump.

 - Go to Pond South: Check out if the water level in Pond South is sufficiently high.